Emergency Room Visit

 We have discussed his radiance, color, posture and the spacious form of his body.
 But there is more.
 His left hand rests in his lap, palm up and holding a begging bowl, a symbol of willingness and commitment to hold, be with and actually digest whatever life gives with awareness and appreciation.
 When we too hold that bowl in our mind and life, we rejoice in using whatever comes to us as the very food we need on our healing journey.
 Just that attitude means we can never ever be defeated!
 We turn everything into medicine.

 Next, he holds a kind of flower in his right hand called Arura, or Myrobalan, which is the starting and indispensible ingredient in any medicine in the Aryuvedic formulary.
-This does not mean that Aryuveda is an ultimate healing system any more than any other healing system.
+This does not mean that Aryuveda is more important than any other healing system.
 All healing systems deserve respect.
-The important thing is that he holds this flower with his right hand palm out near his knee, as a symbolic offering of compassion and love to all beings without exception in the universe.
+He holds this flower with his right hand near his knee, as a symbol of transmuting all life puts in his bowl into an offering of wisdom, compassion and love to all beings without exception in the universe.
 This is another basic, universal medicine.

-Finally, if you look through the shell of his body, into his chest area, you can see what would in ordinary beings be his heart.
-But instead of an ordinary heart, you see a bright light that shines out everywhere, to all beings and to every aspect of the entire universe.
-We can actually call this light out with our good intention and wishes, and with it, wash away all fear, and if not the immediate causes of our problem, then the deeper forces that support it.
+Finally, if you look through the shell of his body, into his chest , you can see what would in ordinary beings be his heart.
+But instead of an ordinary heart, you see the letter HUM that shines out to all beings and to every aspect of the entire universe, transforming all suffering into wisdom.
+We can call this light out with our good intention and wishes, and with it, wash away all fear, and if not the immediate causes of our problem, then the deeper forces that support it.

 Now we have three extremely powerful symbol-tools in our medical kit, tools that go to and over time heal the root causes of whatever problem we or anyone else is facing.
-We take up the first tool and learn to use it as we appreciate the grounded, upright, living and open qualities of his body.
-We take up the second tool as we resonate with and emulate his mind, which is symbolized in the begging bowl and flower he holds in his hands.
+We take his image and learn to use it as we appreciate the grounded, upright, living and open qualities of his body.
+We resonate with and emulate his mind, which is symbolized in the begging bowl and flower he holds in his hands.
 And we take up the third tool, his speech or voice, as a kind of song of healing which we can call forth as the healing light in his heart.

 Each symbolic aspect of Menla shows us the healing power of the universe and that we have within if we care to call upon them.
 This might be a good time to recall the innate healing power in just being a human who is trying to help.
 There have been many human healers who arose within many traditions to help others return to health.
 Some of these are iconic figures like Christ and Buddha, but others are more ordinary people of more current times.
 Just like these people, who worked to help others with their body, speech and mind, we too can all be powerful healers and use whatever life brings as medicine!